microbit-apps/display-shield/docs/get-pixel.md

 # get Pixel

-Get the color number of a pixel at a location in an .
+Get the color number of a pixel at a location in a bitmap

 ```sig
 bitmaps.create(0, 0).getPixel(0, 0)